 Report of Major Rue P. Hutchins, Ninety-fourth Ohio Infantry.

-CAPTAIN: In compliance with orders, I have the honor to submit the following report of the part taken by the Ninety-fourth Ohio Volunteer Infantry in the engagements of Saturday and Sunday, September 19 and 20:
+SIR: I have the honor to make the following report of the part borne by the Ninety-fourth Ohio Volunteer Infantry in the engagements of Saturday and Sunday, September 19 and 20: